The Creative Arts

 They are introduced to orchestral instruments through demonstration and musical stories written for young people to be able to identify them by sight and timbre.

 Instrumental lessons are available from Visiting Music Teachers.
-Pupils are regularly entered for the Associated Board of the Royal Schools of Music and Trinity Laban practical and theory examinations.
+Pupils are regularly entered for the Associated Board of the Royal Schools of Music and Trinity College London practical and theory examinations.

 Pupils study Textiles and Food with a specialist teacher.
 Classes consist of both theory and practical lessons, which are timetabled for a double period each week (1hour 10 minutes).